 Things to remember

-- No two people will experience the condition the same way, so management will also vary.
+- No two people with Parkinson’s disease will experience the condition the same way, so management will also vary.

 You might also be interested in: